 How to Clean Silver Using Regular Products in Your Home – DIY Guide

 Silver earrings, bracelets and household objects complement our styles and bring beauty to our homes.
 Overtime however, silver can tarnish and lose its shine and beauty.
 The tarnishing occurs as silver comes into contact with sulphur-containing gases in the air.
 This is what leads to the discolouring and darkening overtime.
+We give you a few tips on how to clean your silver.

 How do the gases react with silver?